Welcome Page Biography News Resume and CV Multimedia

 "Roy's dedication to the study of ideas and the ideals of liberal arts forms an excellent foundation for whatever he plans to do in the future.
 He obviously have the talent and determination to make a success of whatever the future holds for you.
 Roy and his family should be very proud of the academic record he have completed here at UC Irvine." ~ Dr. Judy Shoemaker, Director of Division of Undergraduate Education Assessment and Research Studies

-Teaching English Internationally
+Perspectives on Teaching English Internationally

 1) International Teaching Employment